 1. Unconditional Love

-It is important that children understand that none of this is their fault.
-A child might side with the parent who they feel is hurting or the same sex parent.
-No matter who the child lives with, or spends time with, it is important for them to know that you still love them and that they will not be punished for this.
+Children must understand that none of this is their fault.
+A child might side with the parent who they feel is hurting or the same-sex parent.
+No matter who the child lives with or spends time with, it is important for them to know that you still love them and that you will not punish them for this.

 2. Do not involve the children in the conflict

 The children should not know about the financial pressures or constraints of the divorce.
 This is one more stress they do not need; they should not be involved in adult situations.